LetCompliance

 TL;DR — quick answer

 If you let a property in England in 2026, the law gives you a small but unforgiving list of documents to put in front of every new tenant before they move in.
-Skip one and the consequences are not theoretical: a Section 21 notice you serve months later will be ruled invalid by the court, and any Section 8 ground 1 / 1A possession claim becomes much harder to defend in front of a District Judge.
+Skip one and the consequences are not theoretical: with Section 21 abolished on 1 May 2026, most Section 8 possession grounds are blocked until the missing item is served, and any Section 8 ground 1 / 1A possession claim becomes much harder to defend in front of a District Judge.

 This is the complete 2026 move-in pack — statute by statute, deadline by deadline, with a clear note on what changes when the Renters’ Rights Act 2025 commences on 1 May 2026.

-The seven items every England landlord must serve
+The five items every England landlord must serve a new tenant

 A standard England private letting in 2026 should land in the tenant’s inbox (or hands) with the following pack at, or before, the start of the tenancy:

-3.Energy Performance Certificate (EPC) — current, band E or above (band C target from later in the decade)
+3Energy Performance Certificate (EPC) — current, band E or above (band C required from 1 October 2030)

-6.Tenancy agreement / written statement of terms — written by 1 May 2026 under the Renters’ Rights Act 2025
+5Written tenancy agreement / statement of terms — a hard duty from 1 May 2026 under the Renters’ Rights Act 2025 (Housing Act 1988 s.16D), given before the tenancy is entered into

 1. Gas Safety Certificate (CP12)